fasrc/slurmmon/README.md

 Identify a host running `ganglia-web`, and a `graph.d` directory into which to put the slurmmon custom reports.
 By default the rpm will use `/var/www/ganglia/graph.d`, but this is an available *Relocation* in the rpm.

-Install <slurmmon-ganglia-0.0.1-fasrc01.noarch.rpm>, possibly using `--prefix` to put the files in a custom location.
+Install [slurmmon-ganglia-0.0.1-fasrc01.noarch.rpm](slurmmon-ganglia-0.0.1-fasrc01.noarch.rpm?raw=true), possibly using `--prefix` to put the files in a custom location.

 #### slurmmon-web

 Identify a host running httpd and mod_python.
-The package by default installs files to `/etc/httpd/conf.d` and `/var/www/html/slurmmon`, but these are available *Relocation*s in the rpm.
+By default, the package installs files to `/etc/httpd/conf.d` and `/var/www/html/slurmmon`, but these are available *Relocation*s in the rpm.

-Install <slurmmon-web-0.0.1-fasrc01.noarch.rpm>, possible using `--prefix` to put the files in custom locations.
+Install [slurmmon-web-0.0.1-fasrc01.noarch.rpm](slurmmon-web-0.0.1-fasrc01.noarch.rpm?raw=true), possible using `--prefix` to put the files in custom locations.

 Configure it by editing `/etc/slurmmon.conf`, which is json.
-Specifically, set `ploturl_gmetaurl`, `ploturl_cluster`, and `ploturl_host` to what's needed to build a url to reach the ganglia plots.
+Specifically, set `ploturl_gmetaurl`, `ploturl_cluster`, and `ploturl_host` to what's needed to construct a url to reach the ganglia plots.

 Reload the web server config: